tdkehoe/Firebase-Cloud-Functions-with-Angular/README.md

 };
 ```

-Don't copy and paste the whole window that the Firebase console provides.
+This may have already been done for you.
 Check that it looks like the above code.

-A `=` needs to be changed to `:` and a `;` needs to be dropped.
-Then check that your browser is still showing the demo app.
+Check that your browser is still showing the demo app.

 `Add Firebase SDK` also tells you to do several other things: